htiwari578/CRUDServer/README.md

 🔗Features:
 User Creation: Allows the creation of new users with essential details such as name, email, and password.

 User Retrieval: Fetches user details by their unique ID or retrieves a list of all users.

 User Update: Allows modifications to the user data, such as updating profile information.

 User Deletion: Enables the removal of users from the system.

-Why use Docker?
+➡️Why use Docker?

-Containerization: Ensures that the API and PostgreSQL database run smoothly in isolated containers, making it easy to set up and scale.
+🟡Containerization: Ensures that the API and PostgreSQL database run smoothly in isolated containers, making it easy to set up and scale.

-Consistency: Docker ensures the same environment is used across development, testing, and production.
+🟡Consistency: Docker ensures the same environment is used across development, testing, and production.